bwRavencl/ControllerBuddy/README.md

         └── some Action
 ```

 When switching from one Mode to another, all the axes and buttons that are not used by the other mode retain their function from the previous mode.
-This works over multiple levels of Modes.
+This works across multiple levels of modes.

-Mode switching can be configured to operate in two different ways:
+Mode switching can be configured to work in two different ways:

 - Default: works like the SHIFT key on your keyboard
 - Toggle: works like the Caps Lock key

-A set of well-thought-out profiles for the most popular flight simulators are available in the [ControllerBuddy-Profiles](https://github.com/bwRavencl/ControllerBuddy-Profiles) repository.
+A number of well thought out profiles for the most popular flight simulators are available in the [ControllerBuddy-Profiles](https://github.com/bwRavencl/ControllerBuddy-Profiles) repository.

 ## Architecture